Contact Dr. Dadvand

 Frequently Asked Questions About Botox

-Botox is very safe.
+Is Botox Safe?
+Botox is safe.
 Botox has been used for over 20 years for cosmetic purposes in over sixty countries around the world.
 It is the number one cosmetic procedure performed in the United States.
 Allergan Corporation is the only manufacturer of Botox and are headquartered here in Southern California.

 - Hyperhydrosis [excessive sweating in arm pits or hands]